The Great Florida Pollinator Census

 3. To generate useful data about our pollinator populations, so we can begin to spot trends and see how pollinator populations are affected by weather and how honeybees influence native bee populations.

-Now including tens of thousands of participants from the states of Florida, Georgia, South Carolina, and North Carolina, we hope to host it annually at our office, located at Twin Lakes Park.
+Now including tens of thousands of participants from the states of Florida, Georgia, South Carolina, and North Carolina, we plan to host it annually at our office, located at Twin Lakes Park.
 Come join us to learn about pollinators, Florida-Friendly Landscaping™, and citizen science.
 You can make a difference!

 Honey bee on flowerWhy Contribute?